Rocket Science Games: History

 Rocket Science Games (RSG) was an independent game studio founded by Steve Blank and Peter Barrett in 1993 to combine the creative forces of Hollywood and Silicon Valley into compelling cinematic videogames.
 Sega Enterprises and the Bertelsmann Music Group infused RSG with $12 million in funding in May 1994, thus becoming RSG's North American and European publishers, respectively.
-Staffed with some of the brightest rising stars of the computer, comics and movie industries, RSG created a huge buzz even before the release of their first titles and claimed to be on the verge of revolutionizing the video game industry using full motion video (FMV).
-Founded at the height of the FMV video game craze of the 1990s, their first three games utilized the technology heavily.
+Staffed with some of the brightest rising stars of the computer, comics and movie industries, RSG created a huge buzz even before the release of its first titles and claimed to be on the verge of revolutionizing the video game industry using full motion video (FMV).
+Founded at the height of the FMV video game craze of the 1990s, its first three games utilized the technology heavily.
 All of them were commercial failures; Jeff Sengstack of NewMedia wrote that they "bombed miserably" and each sold below 20,000 units by 1997.

 "We raised $35 million and after 18 months made the cover of Wired magazine.
 The press called Rocket Science one of the hottest companies in Silicon Valley and predicted that our games would be great because the storyboards and trailers were spectacular.
 90 days later, I found out our games are terrible, no one is buying them, our best engineers started leaving, and with 120 people and a huge burn rate, we’re running out of money and about to crash."